-GHIAL have undertaken to build, finance, operate and maintain the new airport under a public-private partnership initiative.
-The total investment for the airport construction was be Rs24,780m.
+GHIAL has undertaken to build, finance, operate and maintain the new airport under a public-private partnership initiative.
+The total investment for the airport construction will be Rs24,780m.

 COWI A/S, in association with Aviaplan of Norway and STUP of India, provided consulting services for preparing the master plan, engineering / architectural design and tender documents for the construction of the new airport.

 The airport opened on 23 March 2008 (commercial operations beginning at one minute past noon on that day and the first flight landing at 12.25 from Frankfurt).
 Munich Airport International acted as an aid and consultant in the transfer of operations from the old Begumpet Airport (MAHB are also providing advice on operations).

 The inauguration of the airport occurred on 14 March 2008 and was carried out by Sonia Gandhi.
 YS Rajashekhar Reddy, Chief Minister of Andhra Pradesh chose the name of the new airport to honour one of the Gandhi family, who had been an important political influence in the region.